A Snapshot of Bethlehem's History

 Although the congregation lost half of its membership following Hurricane Katrina, the Texas Louisiana Gulf Coast Synod of the ELCA has continued to support our redevelopment generously.
 Bethlehem is proud to call ELCA churches around the country family, especially after volunteers came in droves to help the New Orleans community in the rebuilding process after Katrina.
 We will always have a connection to the hundreds of individuals who came to lend a helping hand.
 Bethlehem has a long history of serving the Central City community.
 The community knows the church for their hospitality and embracing the culture of New Orleans. and for providing services to those in need including HIV education, assistance for immigrants, and mentoring for youth.

-Ministers serving Bethlehem throughout the years include Theodore Cooper, Bethlehem’s first African American Pastor, John Skinner, Orville Miller, John Flaxbeard, Kenneth Stump, Lester White, Ron Unger, Dr. Patrick Keen, Dr. Julius Carrol and Interim Pastor Rev. Nancy Andrews. .
-Rev. Ben Groth currently serves as Pastor and Redeveloper of Bethlehem.
+Ministers serving Bethlehem throughout the years include Theodore Cooper, Bethlehem’s first African American Pastor, John Skinner, Orville Miller, John Flaxbeard, Kenneth Stump, Lester White, Ron Unger, Dr. Patrick Keen, Dr. Julius Carrol and Interim Pastor Rev. Nancy Andrews.
+Rev. Ben Groth currently serves as the pastor.